Best Cities for Travel Nurses in 2024

 Top Paying Cities for Travel Nurses

 Salary tends to be the number one driving factor for nurses comparing travel nurse jobs.
-What’s often overlooked is the cost of living and housing affordability in those destinations.
-States that have a higher hourly wage generally have a higher cost of living, which means less affordable housing and higher taxes.
+However, the cost of living and housing affordability in those destinations are often overlooked.
+States with higher hourly wages generally have a higher cost of living, which means less affordable housing and higher taxes.

 It is important to factor in the cost of living when determining where to take your next travel assignment.
 Hawaii, one of the most desirable locations for travel nurses, may have extremely high hourly wages, but the cost of living is among the highest in the country.

-Furthermore, take into consideration the housing stipend and rent costs in the area.
-If the housing stipend is lower than current rentals – then this will make an impact on your overall net salary.
+Furthermore, consider the housing stipend and rental costs in the area.
+If the housing stipend is lower than current rentals, this will impact your overall net salary.

-A U.S. News & World Report recently looked at the most affordable states in the country.
-Topping the list was Alabama, Iowa, Oklahoma, Georgia, and Kansas.
-Currently, Mississippi is ranked #1 in the most affordable state.
-Hawaii currently ranks the lowest in affordability with the highest cost of living and the least affordable housing in the country.
+A U.S. News & World Report looked at the most affordable states in the country.
+Topping the list was Arkansas, Mississippi, Alabama, West Virginia, and South Dakota.
+Currently, Arkansas is ranked #1 as the most affordable state.
+California currently ranks the lowest in affordability with the highest cost of living and the least affordable housing in the country.

-Interestingly, Hawaii is one of the most desirable states for travel nurses, though it has a very low hourly pay compared to what is needed for living expenses.
+Interestingly, California and Hawaii are some of the most desirable states for travel nurses, though their hourly pay is very low compared to what is needed for living expenses.
 In cases like this where the location is a travel or vacation destination, travel nurses may forgo pay for the experience of living in a vacation destination like Hawaii or San Diego for 13 weeks.

-Other states recognized as the least affordable include California, New York, Alaska, and Massachusetts — also popular travel nurse destinations.
+Other states recognized as the least affordable include Washington and New York, and Massachusetts — also popular travel nurse destinations.

-According to ZipRecruiter.com, travel nurses in 2023 will earn the highest average salary in California with an average hourly wage of $70.15 and an annual salary of $145,914.
-It’s important to note wages can increase between travel nurse companies and will also vary depending on certifications and unit placement.
+According to ZipRecruiter.com, in 2024, travel nurses will earn the highest average salary in California with an average hourly wage of $44 and an annual salary of $90,766.
+It’s important to note wages can increase between travel nurse companies and vary depending on certifications and unit placement.
 ICU nurses tend to earn more than medical-surgical nurses, for example.

 Find available, high-paying travel nurse opportunities.